mylittletony/mylittletony.github.io/_posts/2015-09-22-facebook-app-permissions.markdown

 ### More Information

 Facebook removed the checkin end point as of Graph API version 2.0.
-Checkins have been deprecated in favor of attaching place information to posts, or tagging places in Open Graph stories.
+Checkins have been depreciated in favor of attaching place information to posts, or tagging places in Open Graph stories.

 So, to checkin, you now need to tag a place in your Open Graph story.